mstksg/inCode/copy/entries/io-purity.md

 Note that this has nothing to do with execution.  `printFibN` does *not* execute a print statement.
 No more than writing `printFibN` on a piece of paper will cause it to magically evaluate.
-It does not execute anything --- it is simply an abstract data structure representing a computation.
+It does not execute anything: it is simply an abstract data structure representing a computation.

 Note again that there is no inherent ordering involved.
 Whether you define